arangodb/docs/3.8/arangosearch.md

 ---
 # ArangoSearch

-You can index full-text and rank results with ArangoDB's built-in ArangoSearch feature
+You can index nested fields from multiple collections, use full-text processing and rank query results with ArangoDB's built-in ArangoSearch feature {:class="lead"}
-{:class="lead"}

 ArangoSearch provides information retrieval features, natively integrated